gvwilson/teachtogether.tech/_lessons/pck.md

 Our second recommendation is therefore to *teach novices how to debug*.
-[[Fitz2008](#CITE),[Murp2008](#CITE)] found that good debuggers were good programmers, but not all good programmers were good at debugging. those who were used a symbolic debugger to step through their programs, traced execution by hand, wrote tests, and re-read the spec frequently, which are all teachable habits.
+[[Fitz2008](#CITE),[Murp2008](#CITE)] found that good debuggers were good programmers, but not all good programmers were good at debugging.
+Those who were used a symbolic debugger to step through their programs, traced execution by hand, wrote tests, and re-read the spec frequently, which are all teachable habits.
 However, tracing execution step by step was